Adi-CUTM/CSRF-Attack-Walkthrough/Attacker-Machine/README.md

 ![Go to DVWA Security and changed it to low](DVWA_security_Low.png)

 11.**Password Changed (Default → Custom)**
-_User: admin | Password: password → Custom Password_
+_User: admin | Password: password → Custom Password_ | Copy the url from the address bar

 ![Changed the Default Password (User:admin , Password:password) to custom and copy the changing url from above](Password_Changed_on_Attack_Machine.png)